poiyomi/PoiyomiDocs/blog/2024-06-01-documentation-updates/2024-06-01-documentation-updates.md

     - Info on the Pro Shader.
 - **Fixed a lot of Image and Video Sizing to be more consistent.**
     - For a while, this Documentation was not very mobile-friendly.
 I've implemented some changes to React JS that makes the embedded videos have more responsive width, regardless of display size.
 This eliminates an issue where the embedded videos would extend far beyond the width constrains on a Mobile Web Browser.
 By default, all Images and Videos will now be automatically responsive based on your browser's width, with some exceptions on certain Documentation entries.
+- **Upgraded Docusaurus to v3.3.2.**
+    - Docusaurus v3.3.2 introduces major improvements, bug fixes, and new features for us to use in the near future.
+    - React, MDX, and Node.js have been updated as a result of the Docusaurus v3 Upgrade.
 - Removed irrelevant information and old pages in favor of the new `Download & Install` page.
     - The `Poiyomi VCC Repo` Page is no longer necessary, as I've implemented a button in the `Download & Install` page for the VCC Version that directly opens the Creator Companion App, adding the Repository.
     - Redirects added to the website configuration to handle old links.